|

 HELMFRIED:

-"Helmet-peace."
 German name composed of the elements helm

-"helmet" and frid "peace."
+"helmet" and frid "peace," hence

 HELMUT:

-"Helmet-courage."
 German name composed of the elements helm

-"helmet, protection" and muot "courage, spirit."
+"helmet, protection" and muot "courage, spirit,"

 HELMUTH:

-Variant of German Helmut, meaning "helmet-courage."
+Variant spelling of German Helmut, meaning "helmet-courage."

 HEMI:

-Maori form of James, meaning "supplanter."
+Maori form of Late Latin Jacomus, meaning "supplanter."

 HEMIGIDIUS:

-Latin name literally meaning "half-god; demigod."
+Latin name meaning "half-god; demigod."

 HEMMING: